If you’ve ever bought property before, you’ve probably glanced at your deed and noticed its legal description.

-It allows you to accurately pinpoint where a particular piece of property is located.
+It can also allow you to pinpoint where a particular piece of property is located.

 In essence, it defines the real estate that you’re buying or selling.